Becoming minor-league baseball owners was ’25-year dream’ for Seattle couple. Then came the coronavirus, and contraction may be next.

 MLB’s stated goal for this contraction is to eliminate subpar facilities, improve the geographic alignment of the minors and enhance conditions for players, including higher pay.

-However dire it may seem for the PaddleHeads, Davis is resolute in his belief that it will work out in the end.
+However dire it might seem for the PaddleHeads, Davis is resolute in his belief that it will work out in the end.

 “Our hope is, we keep an affiliation with some team in some way, shape or form,” he said.
 “What that is, nobody knows.
 It’s a big, open question mark in all of our minds.
 That’s what we would love, and the whole Pioneer League would love.
 We’re doing everything we can do every day to make that happen.”